 Call 9-1-1 if you are in the midst of any kind of emergency, immediate harm or threat of harm.

-The campus Title IX Coordinator can assist you in notifying the police if you choose.
+director of Gender Equity (campus Title IX coordinator) can assist you in notifying the police if you choose.

 It is your right to have an advocate of your choice (a friend, family member, sexual assault advocate, or other representative) present with you while reporting the incident.
 You also have the right to have a sexual assault counselor and support person of your choice present with you during a rape examination.